gabrieljoelc/hazurea/README.md

 # Hazurea

-This shows how to use Hasura in Azure
+This project shows how [Hasura](https://hasura.io/) is a

+This follows the [Hasura](https://hasura.io/) [tutorial](https://hasura.io/docs/latest/graphql/core/deployment/deployment-guides/azure-container-instances-postgres.html) for deploying to Azure.

+Hasura is an open source GraphQL engine built on PostgreSQL (although they are starting to support [more than just PostgreSQL](https://hasura.io/graphql/database/sql-server/)).
+It has super easy to use toolchain in it's web console and CLI.
+It also has robust but easy to use [authentication](https://hasura.io/docs/latest/graphql/core/auth/authentication/index.html) (including [JWT](https://hasura.io/docs/latest/graphql/core/auth/authentication/jwt.html) support) and [access control](https://hasura.io/docs/latest/graphql/core/auth/authorization/index.html) features.

 # Local Development